Parma Violets: Description

 Parma Violets were created in 1946 by the Derbyshire company Swizzels Matlow.
 They are sweets that are hard, biconcave discs, based on similar aniseed confectionery traditionally consumed in India after a spicy meal.
 Their flavour has been described as sweet with a soapy or floral taste.
 The current recipe includes sugar, stearic acid, modified starch, glucose syrup, and anthocyanin.

-In 2016, Swizzels Matlow released a special Parma Violets flavoured cheese, produced by the Cheshire Cheese Company to celebrate their 70th birthday.
+In 2016, Swizzels Matlow released a special Parma Violets flavoured cheese, produced by the Cheshire Cheese Company to celebrate their seventieth birthday.
 Cocktails that replicate the flavour of the confectionery are also available in some UK bars.
 In 2019, Somerset cider company Brothers Cider launched a Parma Violet-flavoured cider.
-Also, large bags of Parma Violets can be purchased from the official website in sizes up to 3kg along with other online retailers.
+Also, large bags of Parma Violets can be purchased from the official website in sizes up to 3 kg along with other online retailers.